CropLifeCanada/chemistry-policymanual/index.md

 ## Chemistry Committee mandate and organization

-Mandate: Based on CropLife Canada's priorities, to provide strategic oversight, direction and alignment to the activities of the Chemistry Science and Regulatory Committee (CSRC), the Joint Urban/Non-Ag Committee (CropLife Canada/Fertilizer Canada) and the Resistance Management Committee with the support of government affairs and communications, to achieve the desired outcomes for issues and interests identified by the Chemistry Committee for pest control products used in agriculture, urban/non-agricultural and public health settings.
+Mandate: Based on the goals identified in CropLife Canada's strategic plan, the Chemistry Committee provides strategic oversight, direction and alignment to the activities of the Chemistry Science and Regulatory Committee (CSRC), the Joint Urban/Non-Ag Committee (CropLife Canada/Fertilizer Canada) and the Resistance Management Committee in collaboration with government affairs and communications, to achieve the desired outcomes for issues and member interests concerning pest control products used in agriculture, urban/non-agricultural and public health settings.

 Chair: [Craig Brekkas](mailto:Craig%20Brekkas%20%3ccraig.brekkas@arysta.com%3e?subject=Chemistry%20Committee) 1-720-550-6329 (mobile 1-720-625-2997)